CADindustries/studicad-docs/docs/source/docs/all_docs/Toolcad_docs/Toolcad_about/index.rst

 *Toolcad 22.0.0.10* change list:

 - Settings part added to *Order Board Page*.
 Now You can randomize more specifically.
 - Funny sentences added to the loading window.

+*Toolcad 22.0.0.11* change list:

+- Timer is more correct now, but there still could be some lags.
+- New logic in splash window.
+- Loading is faster.
+- Can be downloaded from SoftHub.

+*Toolcad 22.0.0.12* change list:

+- Bug fixes.